Big Give 30 Project

-Think Children must continually raise funds to sustain this effective early help for children aged 4-11 with emerging emotional, behavioural and social issues.
-Our aim is to reach as many children as possible and fill a gap in services to prevent issues from getting worse and harder to solve.
+Think Children's Big Give 30 project offers effective early help for vulnerable children aged 4-11 with emerging emotional, behavioural and social issues, tackling an increasing need and filling a gap in preventative services before issues get worse and harder to solve.

 Charity information: Think Children

 An evidenced gap in services for vulnerable young children who are experiencing a range of issues such as:-

 By providing early help at the onset of a problem, below statutory intervention thresholds, our sessions stop a downward spiral.
 Sessions allow the child to build emotional resilience and provide them with coping skills to deal with the difficulties they face, enabling them to feel more confident, more in control and help them to break away from engrained social attitudes Recent user quote;

 Provide early support for vulnerable children who are struggling to cope with emotional issues.